WorldOfZero/dotcom/web/content/posts/editing-streams-with-ffmpeg-cli.md

 `FFmpeg` is available for macOS, Windows and Linux distributions.

+> If you would like to remove audio from a video you can use the `-an` flag to disable audio in the output file.
+This is useful if you need to remove white noise from a video or otherwise want it silent.

 You can find out more about using `FFmpeg` at the [official `FFmpeg.org` site](https://ffmpeg.org/).